Tour Mont Blanc West

 - Carefully elaborated route description

-- Departure from Bourg Saint-Maurice to Trient, duration approx. 8 hours (several changes).
+- Departure by bus and train from Bourg Saint-Maurice to Trient, duration approx. 8 hours (several changes).

-- Rides in public transport, cable cars, payable locally on site.
+- Rides in public transport, cable cars, approx. EUR 30 per person.

 - Further important information according to the package travel law can be found here!